Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

 \subsection{The correlation functions}

 We calculate the correlation functions of the operators using the pairs of the eigenvalues $\lambda_{i}$ and eigenvectors $\psi_{i}$ of the massless overlap Dirac operator $D$.

-We use the technique~\cite{Giusti2, DeGrand2} for calculating the quark propagators.
+We use the technique in~\cite{Giusti2, DeGrand2} to calculate the quark propagators.
 The advantages of this technique are that we do not need to solve the eigenvalue problems of the massive overlap Dirac operator for each bare quark mass, and the excited terms of the correlation functions are removed.
-Therefore, we can reduce the errors of the results and computing time.
 The validity of the results has already been shown in~\cite{Giusti2, DeGrand2}.

 The quark propagator is defined from the spectral decomposition in the non-relativistic limit, similar to a quantum theory, as follows:

 The eigenvalues $\lambda_{i}^{mass}$ of the massive overlap Dirac operator $D (\bar{m}_{q})$ are calculated from the eigenvalues $\lambda_{i}$ of the massless overlap Dirac operator $D$ as follows: